kpaganopoulos/ml/README.md

 and follow the steps below to build a Naiive Bayes spam filter.
 1. Load the data into a Python data frame.
-2. Pre-process the SMS messages: Remove all punctuation and numbers from the SMS messages, and change all messages to lower case.
-(Please provide the Python code that achieves this!)
+2. Pre-process the SMS messages: Remove all punctuation and numbers from the SMS messages, and change all messages to lower case (Please provide the Python code that achieves this).
 3. Shuffle the messages and split them into a training set (2,500 messages), a validation set (1,000 messages) and a test set (all remaining messages).
 4. While Python's SciKit-Learn library has a Naiive Bayes classifier, it works with continuous